 Cover any holes in the roof or walls.
 Make sure that any doors, windows or openings are secure and only approved access to the site is allowed.
-This can be done by locking and securing external doors and openings.
 If necessary, use plywood sheeting or install temporary fencing which can be hired or purchased from hardware stores.

 If you are renting

 If you rent or lease the house you need to tell your real estate agent or landlord so they can organise site security.